blocklab/site/past-meetups.md

 permalink: /past-meetups/
 ---

-{% for meetup in site.data.past-meetups %}
+{% for meetup in site.data.past-meetups reversed %}
   * <a href="{{ meetup.link}}">#{{ meetup.id }}</a>
   {% for talk in meetup.talks %}
     * __{{ talk.title }}__ - _{{ talk.speaker }}_ {% if talk.slides %}- <a href="{{ talk.slides }}">Slides</a>{% endif %}